West Indies vs England: Alzarri Joseph strop in third ODI 'unacceptable', says head coach Daren Sammy

-Alzarri Joseph dismissed Jordan Cox but did not celebrate with his team-mates and then left the field at the end of his over - West Indies briefly down to 10 players - seemingly upset with the field set by captain Shai Hope, who later replied "no comment" when asked if the pair had made up
+Alzarri Joseph dismissed Jordan Cox but didn't celebrate with his team-mates and then left the field at the end of his over - leaving West Indies down to 10 players - as he was seemingly upset with the field set by captain Shai Hope, who said "no comment" when asked if the pair had made up

-West Indies fast bowler Alzarri Joseph's behaviour during the series-clinching third ODI win over England was "unacceptable", according to head coach Daren Sammy.
+West Indies fast bowler Alzarri Joseph has been handed a two-match suspension after his behaviour during the series-clinching third ODI win over England was branded "unacceptable" by head coach Daren Sammy.

 When asked if they had since made up, Hope replied "no comment" at the post-match presentation, while Sammy later said he would be having words with his bowler.